micromata/awesome-css-learning/readme.md

 ## Fundamental concepts

+- [Learn Responsive Design](https://web.dev/learn/design/) - A course exploring all aspects of responsive design.
+Learn how to make sites that look great and work well for everyone.
 - [The cascade](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade) - This article explains what the cascade is and how this affects you.
 - [Specificity and inheritance](https://www.smashingmagazine.com/2010/04/css-specificity-and-inheritance/) - Understanding specificity and inheritance is important to master CSS.
 This article will help.
 - [CSS Box Model](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Box_model) - An article explaining the foundation of layout on the web.